RuiyuRayWang/ScRNAseq_smkpipe_at_Luolab/README.md

 ## Notes

+* 2022/3/23:
+Updates: introducing RNA velocity analysis into the pipeline, through [`velocyto`](http://velocyto.org/).
+Each assigned sorted bam file was run against `velocyto` through CLI, and a loom object was generated.
+After loom files for all libraries were generated, they were aggregated into a single loom object.

 * 2022/2/17:
 Updates: incorporated snakemake `report` feature to generate runtime summaries and quality controls (QCs) of jobs.
 Due to a weird conflict between snakemake internal mechanism and the way we handle STAR Shared memory feature, the report mechanism can be only instantiated in a separate branch apart from the `main` branch.
 See [report section](#generate-snakemake-report-for-jobs) in this doc.